getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

   Moreover, ``@tobj`` refers to an object defined by the interface.
   For instance, ou can refer to ``@tmesh``, ``@tmesh_fem``, ``@tfem``, etc.
-  There are some authorized abreviations:
+  There are some authorized abbreviations:

         - ``@tcs``  for  ``@tcont_struct``
         - ``@tmf``  for  ``@tmesh_fem``